Moldavite: Origin

 Most moldavites are from South Bohemian localities, with just a few found in South Moravian localities.
 Rare moldavites have been found in the Lusatian area (near Dresden), Cheb basin area (West Bohemia) and Northern Austria (near Radessen), with a few examples found in Southwestern Poland (Lower Silesia) which are thought to have been transported from the Lusitanian sub-strewn field.
 Principal occurrences of moldavites in Bohemia are associated with Tertiary sediments of the České Budějovice and Třeboň basins.
 The most prominent localities are concentrated in a NW-SE strip along the western margin of the České Budějovice Basin.
 The majority of these occurrences are bound to the Vrábče Member and Koroseky Sandy Gravel.
 Prominent localities in the Třeboň Basin are bound to gravels and sands of the Domanín Formation.

 In Moravia, moldavite occurrences are restricted to an area roughly bounded by the towns of Třebíč, Znojmo and Brno.
 The colour of Moravian moldavites usually differs from their Bohemian counterparts, as it tends to be brownish.
 Taking into account the number of pieces found, Moravian localities are considerably less productive than the Bohemian ones; however, the average weight of the moldavites found is much higher.
 The oldest (primary) moldavite-bearing sediments lie between Slavice and Třebíč.
 The majority of other localities in southern Moravia are associated with sediments of Miocene as well as Pleistocene rivers that flowed across this area more or less to the southeast, similar to the present streams of Jihlava, Oslava and Jevišovka.

 Properties

 The chemical formula of moldavite is SiO_{2}(+Al_{2}O_{3}).
 Its properties are similar to those of other types of glass, and reported Mohs hardness varies from 5.5 to 7.
 Moldavite can be transparent or translucent with a mossy green color, with swirls and bubbles accentuating its mossy appearance.
-Moldavites can be distinguished from most green glass imitations by observing their worm-like lechatelierite, a silica glass, amorphous SiO2, non-crystalline mineraloid, and flow marks schlieren.
+Moldavites can be distinguished from most green glass imitations by observing their worm-like lechatelierite (an amorphous non-crystalline mineraloid silica glass), and flow marks (schlieren).